sanchitsanyam/ML-projects/README.md

 Sure!
 Here's a `README.md` file for your project:
 # Predicting Olympic Medals: A Beginner Machine Learning Project

-## Overview
-This project is a beginner-level machine learning tutorial that covers the full process of building an end-to-end machine learning project.
+This project is a beginner-level machine learning project that covers the full process of building an end-to-end machine learning project.
 We will predict the number of medals a country will win in the Olympics using historical and current data.

 ## Project Steps
 The project follows these steps: